JoinUs4Health/Organisation/technical/platform/pages/privacy_statement_en.md

 The hosting of the domains [https://platform.joinus4health.eu](https://platform.joinus4health.eu) and [https://joinus4health.eu](https://joinus4health.eu), with all associated components (e.g. platform, e-mail, website) is carried out for us by netcup GmbH, Daimlerstraße 25, D-76185 Karlsruhe.

 The content translation function is performed for us by DeepL SE; Maarweg 165; D-50825 Cologne.

+The hosting of the audio and video conferencing service is performed for us by werk21 GmbH; Krausnickstraße 3; D-10115 Berlin.

 ## Rights of data subjects
 According to the GDPR, you are entitled to various rights, which result in particular from Art.
 15 to 21 GDPR: